-136. The risk-weighted amount of other items is calculated by multiplying the EAD (i.e. the principal amount) of each item by a uniform risk-weight of 100%, or a higher risk-weight specified by the MA if the MA is of the view that a particular exposure item poses a higher risk to the AI.
+140. The risk-weighted amount of other items is calculated by multiplying the EAD (i.e. the principal amount) of each item by a uniform risk-weight of 100%, or a higher risk-weight specified by the MA if the MA is of the view that a particular exposure item poses a higher risk to the AI.

 Other items Risk-weight 1.
 Premises, plant and equipment, other fixed assets for own 100% use, and other interest in land and buildings unless otherwise This item includes investments in premises, plant and specified by equipment and all other fixed assets of the AI which are held the MA for own use and a right-of-use asset recognized by the AI as a lessee in accordance with the prevailing accounting standards issued by Hong Kong Institute of Certified Public Accountants where the asset leased is a tangible asset.
-Other

-Other items Risk-weight interest in land which are not occupied or used in the operation of the AI's business should also be reported here.
-2. Exposures subject to the IRB approach which are not elsewhere specified This item includes exposures that are not classified under the IRB class of corporate, sovereign, bank, retail or equity exposures or the IRB subclass of cash items.
-100% unless otherwise specified by the MA
+Other interest in land which are not occupied or used in the operation of the AI's business should also be reported here.
+2. Exposures subject to the IRB approach which are not 100% elsewhere specified unless otherwise This item includes exposures that are not classified under the specified by IRB class of corporate, sovereign, bank, retail or equity the MA exposures or the IRB subclass of cash items.